-Deliverable #3: Evaluation #3: 3.
-By February 28, 2027, we will provide 3.
-We will document each presentations for various small and large groups presentation with a written summary and will attend community events; in these noting the location, date, time, target activities, we will distribute information audience (e.g., children, teens, or electronically and physically to increase awareness parents) and number reached as well of mental health conditions and services.
-We will as a description of activities and provide at least 10 presentations per year. resources provided.
-Deliverable #4: 4.
-By February 28, 2027, we will have provided at least 200 days of access to in-person mental health services in the Coachella Valley and at least 200 days of access to telehealth mental health services 5.
+3. We will document each presentation with a written summary noting the location, date, time, target audience (e.g., children, teens, or parents) and number reached as well as a description of activities and resources provided.

+- 4. By February 28, 2027, we will have provided at least 200 days of access to in-person mental health services in the Coachella Valley and at least 200 days of access to telehealth mental health services - 5.
 By February 28, 2027, at least 100 Coachella Valley residents will receive telehealth therapy and psychiatry services through our clinics, at least 500 Coachella Valley residents will participate in psychoeducational interventions and trainings, and at least 100 Coachella Valley residents will receive case management services or behavioral health screenings.

-Evaluation #4: 4.
-We will document the number of days in which we staff the Desert Hot Springs CAREspace, the Coachella Valley Free Clinic, and a Coachella Valley Telehealth Services.
-5. We will track the numbers of individuals receiving services, the type of service received, and the number of services or sessions.
+- 4. We will document the number of days in which we staff the Desert Hot Springs CAREspace, the Coachella Valley Free Clinic, and a Coachella Valley Telehealth Services. - 5.
+We will track the numbers of individuals receiving services, the type of service received, and the number of services or sessions.